minicheshire/Robust-Prefix-Tuning/README.md

 # On Robust Prefix-Tuning for Text Classification

-Prefix-tuning has drawed much attention as it is a parameter-efficient and modular alternative to adapting pretrained language models to downstream tasks.
+Prefix-tuning has drawn much attention as it is a parameter-efficient and modular alternative to adapting pretrained language models to downstream tasks.
 However, we find that prefix-tuning suffers from adversarial attacks.
 While, unfortunately, current robust NLP methods are unsuitable for prefix-tuning as they will inevitably hamper the modularity of prefix-tuning.
 In our ICLR'22 [paper](https://openreview.net/forum?id=eBCmOocUejf), we propose robust prefix-tuning for text classification.
 Our method leverages the idea of test-time tuning, which preserves the strengths of prefix-tuning and improves its robustness at the same time.
 This repository contains the code for the proposed robust prefix-tuning method.

 ## Prerequisite